 Former site of LTV Steel’s Coke Works re-envisioned by foundation, civic, and community leaders

-Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by LTV Steel Jones & Laughlin Steel and in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
-The site has recently been renamed Hazelwood Green, and its master plan calls for a mixed use development comprising a blend of housing, offices, research and development, light manufacturing, retail, parks, trails and transportation, and employing a host of sustainable standards and infrastructure.
+Foundation, civic, and community leaders are collaborating in the redevelopment of the 178-acre “Almono” urban riverfront brownfield formerly occupied by Jones & Laughlin and LTV Steel in Hazelwood, a Pittsburgh neighborhood that employed nearly 13,000 people at the height of the steel industry.
+The site was renamed Hazelwood Green in October 2017, and its master plan calls for a mixed use development comprising a blend of housing, offices, research and development, light manufacturing, retail, parks, trails and transportation, and employing a host of sustainable standards and infrastructure.

-The Hazelwood plant closed in 1998, and the site was purchased in 2002 by local foundations.
+The Hazelwood steel plant closed in 1998, and the site was purchased in 2002 by local foundations.
 The site has undergone more than a decade of site remediation, infrastructure, and planning, and the first stage of development will include the $80 million renovation of the existing Mill 19 building.
 Plans call for construction of a 65,000 square-foot net zero energy building with the steel shell of the former mill retaining a glimpse of Pittsburgh’s industrial past.
 Uber, the site’s first tenant, is already using a portion of Almono as test site for self-driving vehicles.

 Source: The Heinz Endowments.
-Read more in a forthcoming h magazine issue.
+Read more in an h magazine article.

 President & CEO